What is a content delivery network (CDN)?

 A content delivery network (CDN) is an infrastructure built of a distributed system of servers across many data centers.
 A CDN is designed to deliver web content, downloadable content, applications, streaming media and so forth with both high availability and high performance.
 Behind a CDN is an origin server, and a CDN can serve as a protective layer, shielding the origin from attacks or overloads.
 A CDN can also boost network performance, scalability and content availability.

-For websites with large amounts of traffic, a reverse proxy like Varnish Cache in place to protect the origin can be a great investment.
+For websites with large amounts of traffic, having a reverse proxy like Varnish in place to protect the origin can be a great investment.